gbowne1/learn_python/README.md

 - AntennaCalc as antennacalc.py

   An antenna design calculator for dipole antemnas

 - MachinistCalc as machinistcalc.py

   A Collection of sub-programs/modules that calculate for milling, turning (lathe) operations

   - bendcalc.py
     Used for calculate forming and
-    press beake / beakeform common calculations
+    press brake / brakeform common calculations
   - machinistcal.py (main)
     Has a menu to select these other subprograms
   - speedfeed.py